 Make sure that, for any new features entering the backlog, you’re breaking these down into stories effectively and understanding effort against them to prioritize accordingly.
 If you have a Product Owner who understands this process, scope creep will be much less of a threat.
 In general, it’s a lot easier to mitigate scope creep in an Agile project, precisely because change is encouraged and factored into the structure of the methodology itself.

-Five Core Ways To Manage Scope Creep
+Five Core Best Practices For Managing Scope Creep

 - Be proactive.
 Determine and agree upon a change management process upfront.